jatinkmr/jatinkmr/README.md

 - I talk to my code like it’s my pet. 🐶 (It listens sometimes.)
 - My idea of debugging is staring intensely at my screen until the bug confesses. 🕵️‍♂️
 - I measure productivity by the number of coffee cups consumed. ☕📊
+- When I’m not coding, I enjoy cooking and experimenting with new recipes. 🍳👨‍🍳

 ##
 ## 💬 Let's Connect!